Mehrdad Oskouei: Career

 In 2016, Oskouei was awarded the Amnesty International Prize at the Berlinale (an award he shared with the festival's Golden Bear winner, Fire at Sea).
 He also had been honoring as the recipient of the festival's True Vision Award at True/False Film Fest in Missouri as the best documentary filmmaker of the year 2016.

-Oskouei has been a judge at 130 renowned film festivals such as: CPH Docs (Denmark), Jean Rouch international film festival (France), Kraków International Film Festival (Poland), Tehran International Short Film Festival (Iran) and Cinema Verite international film festival (Iran), as well as being a cultural ambassador for the United Nation's humanitarian committee UCHA.
+Oskouei has been a judge at 130 renowned film festivals such as: CPH Docs (Denmark), Jean Rouch international film festival (France), Kraków International Film Festival (Poland), Tehran International Short Film Festival (Iran) and Cinema Verite international film festival (Iran), as well as being a cultural ambassador for the United Nations' humanitarian committee UCHA.
 Oskouei is also on the boards of; Iranian Short Film Association, Documentary Filmmakers of Iran, The National Iranian Photographers Association, European Documentary Network EDN, International Documentary Association IDA.
 He also teaches at film schools around Iran as well as being active in the Tehran Arts and Culture Association.
 Oskouei has been awarded many prizes.
-Here is a partial list; The icon from IDFA Netherlands,The Reva and David Logan Grand Jury Award & Full Frame Inspiration Award, Human right award in Berlin film festival, Icon for best film at Hot Docs festival/ Canada, Golden Dragon award best film, Kraków Festival, Best Documentary at Munich/Germany, Best film Documentary Festival Montreal/ Canada.
+Here is a partial list; The icon from IDFA Netherlands, The Reva and David Logan Grand Jury Award & Full Frame Inspiration Award, Human right award in Berlin film festival, Icon for best film at Hot Docs festival/ Canada, Golden Dragon award best film, Kraków Festival, Best Documentary at Munich/Germany, Best film Documentary Festival Montreal/ Canada.

 Starless dreams is ranked above many films of prominent directors.
 American news and culture paper The Village Voice ranked the documentary 7th Among Village Voice Top 25 Films.